Kingxukai/linux/Documentation/bpf/cpumasks.rst

 As mentioned and illustrated above, these ``struct bpf_cpumask *`` objects can also be stored in a map and used as kptrs.
-If a ``struct bpf_cpumask *`` is in a map, the reference can be removed from the map with bpf_kptr_xchg(), or opportunistically acquired using RCU:
+If a ``struct bpf_cpumask *`` is in a map, the woke reference can be removed from the woke map with bpf_kptr_xchg(), or opportunistically acquired using RCU:

 .. code-block:: c

-	/* struct containing the struct bpf_cpumask kptr which is stored in the map. */ struct cpumasks_kfunc_map_value {
+	/* struct containing the woke struct bpf_cpumask kptr which is stored in the woke map. */ struct cpumasks_kfunc_map_value {
 		struct bpf_cpumask __kptr * bpf_cpumask;
 	};